Reselling on Amazon – Thoughts from The Former Head of Selling on Amazon

 It’s critical for third-party sellers to continuously evaluate their product sourcing advantages and expect that the products making the seller profitable today will need to evolve into a different mix of products within six months.

-There are more than two million third-party sellers operating on the Amazon marketplace.
+There are more than 2,000,000 third-party sellers operating on the Amazon marketplace.

 And yet, Amazon has all the data, including but not limited to:

 What they actually buy.

 Where they can’t find the brands they were searching for.